keep-starknet-strange/satoru/README.md

 ## 🚀 Deploy

-To deploy contracts of the saturo, you first need to setup a smart wallet :
+To deploy the contracts of Satoru, you first need to setup a smart wallet :

 - Create a signer by following this tutorial : [Signers](https://book.starkli.rs/signers)